Diet & Lifestyle

 It Does Work After All

-After reviewing many years’ work, and data from several hundred monkeys, the two research teams came to the conclusion that eating less does extend the life of these primates.
-The discrepancies between their findings were the result of a number of factors.
-These concerned the composition of the diet, feeding times, differences in origin, age, sex, bodyweight and genetics of the monkeys.
+After reviewing many years of work and data from several hundred monkeys, the two research teams came to the conclusion that eating less does extend the life of these primates.
+The discrepancies between their findings were the result of several factors.
+These concerned the composition of the diet, feeding times, differences in origin, age, gender, body weight, and genetics of the monkeys.
 A key finding was that eating less does not benefit younger animals.
 Calorie restriction (CR) needs, at least among primates, to be started in the adult and senior years.
 (And in case you weren’t paying attention in high school biology, we humans are primates.)
 According to the researchers, “Data from both study locations suggest that the CR paradigm is effective in delaying the effects of aging in nonhuman primates but that the age of onset is an important factor in determining the extent to which beneficial effects of CR might be induced.
 “CR mechanisms are likely translatable to human health.”

 Calorie Restriction in Humans